 Workplace inclusion embraces a cooperative and supportive work environment that recognizes the value of differences.
 In addition to race, gender, age, religion, disability, national origin, and sexual orientation, the spectrum of inclusion also includes personality, socioeconomic background, education, lifestyles, and an infinite range of other individual characteristics.
 At Aerospace, we view differences as a competitive advantage, fostering a work environment that encourages engagement and mutual respect for all employees.

-Workplace Inclusion and Equal Employment
+Inclusion and Equal Opportunity

 Aerospace Diversity Action Committee (ADAC)